mgoo/WarMages/.gitlab/merge_request_templates/default_merge_request_template.md

 ## Preliminary Code Review Reminder Checklist:

-* [ ] Reviewer is assigned the issue / assigned it to themself
 * [ ] All tasks in the issue have been completed by the developer
 * [ ] Issue has been dragged into the `Ready for Merge` list, or merged